rtgodwin/rtgodwin.github.io/dnd/session4.md

 > “Renaer tells us you are a good bet.
 He bought you tickets to the opera tonight at the Lightsinger Theater in the Sea Ward.
 If you are interested, meet Mirt at intermission.
 Private Box C. Formal attire is required for admittance.”

 Enclosed are tickets for the entire party to The Fall of Tiamat, an opera sung in Giant describing the evil dragon queen’s defeat at the Well of Dragons.

-## Lord's Alliance

-Jalester:

-> “A gang war is causing unrest throughout the city.
-We have offered protection to members of the Dungsweepers’ Guild, and you have been assigned to protect a group of them.
-Meet them at the Muleskull Tavern, on Ship Street in the Dock Ward, at six bells and guard them while they work.
-Do this every day for a tenday.”

-Actually an Order of the Gauntlet mission:

-> “We hear that the Zhents are paying gangs in the Field Ward to attack suspected Xanathar Guild members.
-Fights are breaking out in the ward daily.
-Stop a fight before it happens.
-We need to send a message to these thugs that further altercations won’t be tolerated.”